-Computer Controlled Air Assist is employed with a backsweep or cone to control air or gas flow onto the material during laser material processing.
-This feature also provides compressed air to the optics (mirrors and lenses) in the system reducing contamination.
-Air/Gas assist aids in removing smoke and debris from the laser processing area and directing it to the exhaust.
+Air Assist is employed with a backsweep or cone to direct air flow onto the material being processed during laser material processing.
+This feature also provides compressed air to the optics (mirrors and lenses) in the system, reducing contamination.
+Air assist aids in removing smoke and debris from the laser processing area and directing it to the exhaust.
 It also helps reduce the heat affected zone in the material being processed and helps to prevent flame up when processing certain materials.
 Use of this system requires a supply of 50 PSI max pressure and 2.0 cfm free air flow (3.2 bar and 3.2 cubic meters/hour), clean, dry oil free compressed air or gas.
-Air can be provided by the ULS computer Controlled Compressed Air Unit.
-Gas, such as nitrogen or carbon dioxide, can be supplied from pressurized gas tanks with a pressure regulator to keep pressure below 60 PSI.
-That can be procured from local industrial gas vendors.
-Use of cone vs. backsweep is dependent on the application.
+Air can be provided by the ULS Computer Controlled Compressed Air Unit.
+The Air Assist System consists of a backsweep or a cone fitting and an ULS Computer Controlled Compressed Air Unit.
 The backsweep fitting is geared more toward engraving applications and the cone is geared more toward cutting applications.